PoDuck/dokeepalive_docker/README.md

 The setup file creates a configuration for dokeepalive.
 You can either run the file with no arguments, and answer the questions, or you can pass arguments describing a single API instance with sites from the command line.
-If you require a configuration for multiple API tokens (-t), you must run without arguments, but you can create multiple site (-s) instances on the command line.
+If you require a configuration for multiple API tokens (-t), you must run without arguments, or run the program multiple times with a new filename for each token (-f) but you can create multiple site (-s) instances on the command line.

+run `python config_setup.py --help` for more information on command line arguments.

 4. `docker-compose up -d`